-Where AmcoGiffen do utilise labour only sub-contractors we are introducing due diligence checks to ensure that, as a minimum, labour providers comply with our commitment to the Prevention of Modern Slavery and their processes for recruitment contain no illegal labour practices.
+Where AmcoGiffen do utilise labour only sub-contractors we have introduced due diligence checks to ensure that, as a minimum, labour providers comply with our commitment to the Prevention of Modern Slavery and their processes for recruitment contain no illegal labour practices.

 Notwithstanding that AmcoGiffen’s Supply Chain is primarily UK based, we have instigated a risk assessment of supply chain activities to identify and prioritise any areas which may pose a risk of Modern Slavery.

-- Continuous review of our Procurement and Supply Chain and their processes to understand the activities they undertake to ensure that Modern Slavery and Human Trafficking is not taking place in our supply chain.
+- Continuous review of our Procurement and Supply Chain and their processes, to understand the activities they undertake, to ensure that Modern Slavery and Human Trafficking is not taking place within our supply chain.

 - To undertake a continued programme of supply chain desk top audits of specifically identified high and medium risk suppliers.

-- To undertake a further review of our existing supply chain to ensure that any potential new or existing suppliers have not changed their status in term of “risk”.
+- To undertake a further review of our existing supply chain to ensure that any potential new or existing suppliers have not changed their status in terms of “risk”.